HughxDev/metrolist/README.md

 ## Google Translate Compatibility

 We’re using React Router for routing, which provides a `Link` component to use in place of `a`. `Link` uses `history.pushState` under the hood, but this will fail inside the Google Translate iframe due to cross-domain security features in the browser.
+(For an in-depth technical explanation of why this happens, see [DEVNOTES](./DEVNOTES.md#metrolist-fix-for-google-translate)).
 So in order to make app navigation work again, we have to hack around the issue like so:

 - Change `base.href` to the Google Translate iframe domain,
 - Perform the navigation,